organicnz/3x-ui-docker/README.md

 #### Using the Auto-commit Tool

+The commit script automatically:
+- Formats the commit message according to our standards
+- Determines the appropriate scope based on modified files
+- Stages all changes in the working directory
+- Commits and pushes the changes to the main branch **without asking for confirmation**

 ##### Interactive Mode
 If you don't provide arguments, the script will prompt you for information: